faqima01/platoplanner-backend-kubernetes/ReadMe.md

 ## How much it costs?

-I deployed it on the most affordable cluster with 3 replicas on my Google Cloud free-tier period with $300 credit.
-It costs around $2-3 per day.
+I deployed it on the most affordable cluster with 3 replicas on my Google Cloud free-tier period with \$300 credit.
+It depends on the amount of request to your backend.
 I did it for experimentation and learning more about Kubernetes.
 Do it at your own cost!

 ## Contributing (if applicable)